Bu–Nao languages

 The Bu–Nao or Bunu languages are a Hmongic (Miao) language branch spoken in Guangxi, Yunnan, and Guizhou in China.
-Its speakers are officially classified as ethnic Yao but speak Hmongic languages.
+Its speakers are officially classified as ethnic Yao and speak Hmongic languages.
 The branch consists of three languages, which are Bunu (or Bunu proper), Baonao (Nao Klao), and Numao.
 The term Bu–Nao is a portmanteau of Bunu and Nao Klao.

 Classification

 Speakers of Bu–Nao languages are officially classified as Yao people by the Chinese government, although they speak Hmongic languages rather than Mienic languages.
 Strecker (1987) had classified Bunu proper as a Western (Chuanqiandian) Hmongic language, and the other "Bunu" languages—Younuo (Yuno), Wunai (Hm Nai), and Jiongnai (Kiong Nai)—as distinct branches of Hmongic.
 Matisoff (2001) grouped all of these together in a Bunu branch of Hmongic (that is, outside Western Hmongic).
 Ratliff (2010) classified Bunu within Western Hmongic and moved Jiongnai to its own peripheral branch of Hmongic.
 Wang & Deng (2003) classify the Bu–Nao languages as a cousin branch of Western Hmongic, and Jiongnai and Younuo as independent branches.